Policy

 1.

-elects to cover an elective coverage person or minister must notify BWC in
+An employer that elects to cover an elective coverage person or minister

-writing, by using the Application for Ohio Workers’ Compensation Coverage (U-3)
+must notify BWC, by using the online Application for Ohio Workers' Compensation

 a.